karlkedrovsky/kedrovsky-hugo/content/resume.md

   on-boarding processes and operational and tooling improvements.
-* Work closely with external partners and internal staff to grow existing business by ensuring optimal technical implementations as well as finding opportunities to expand the business through the introduction of different technologies.
-Work with existing and potential partners do develop business opportunities and new revenue streams.
+* Work closely with external partners and internal staff to grow existing business by ensuring optimal technical implementations as well as finding opportunities to expand the business by adding value to existing client solutions.
+* Work with existing and potential partners do develop business opportunities and new revenue streams.
 * Provide technical leadership for a portfolio of VMLY&R's clients working to leverage technology and process improvements to provide value to those clients.